sravyakota20/ECS134A_Proj3/README.md

 * Student 2: Sravya Kota (919987625)

 ## Project Status
-* Started the Project, Finished Adder15
+* Started the Project, Finished ADDER15
-* Tested, Adder15 - Test cases work
+* Tested, ADDER15 - Test cases work
-* Finished ALU15 - Need to test it
+* Finished ALU15 - Need to test it and check for any miswires
+* Finished REG15 - Need to test it and check for any miswires

 ## Known Issues